parrt/cs601/lectures/db.md

 ## Conditions on groups

-Does `WHERE` in a select statement with groups applied to the rows or the groups?
+Does `WHERE` in a select statement with groups apply to the rows or the groups?
 It applies to the rows. `HAVING` is like a `WHERE` but for groups.
 For example, here's how to get the list of quiz grades over 70:

 ```sql
 sqlite> SELECT Student,GradeType,Grade